k1lgor/lua_distro_update/README.md

 # lua_distro_update

+## Information

-Update and clean-up your Linux distro.
+Universal updater for your Linux distribution.
+Also clean-ups the unnecessary files.

 ## Prerequisites